Hot Tub Water Chemistry: An Easy Guide

 Test Strips

-Test strips are a convenient and straightforward way to test your hot tub’s water chemistry.
+Test strips are a convenient, straightforward way to test the chemistry of your hot tub’s water.
 They are quick to use and relatively inexpensive.

 To use these, simply dip a strip into the center of the hot tub and then compare the color changes on the strip to the chart provided on the bottle.
 This will indicate whether the water levels are too high, too low, or just right.